By Bharath Ram Senior Technical Marketing Engineer HPE Nimble Storage

 HPE Cloud Volumes (HCV) is a multi-cloud elastic storage service that provides the simplicity of native elastic cloud storage with enterprise-grade capabilities.

-As with the integration of VVols, HPE Nimble Storage is first again to introduce VMware VVol integration with the public cloud leveraging HPE Cloud Volumes.
-It’s now super easy to migrate VVol based Nimble Volumes from on-Premises to the cloud.
+As with the integration of vVols, HPE Nimble Storage is first again to introduce VMware vVols integration with the public cloud leveraging HPE Cloud Volumes.
+It’s now super easy to migrate vVols based Nimble Volumes from on-Premises to the cloud.

 HPE Cloud Volumes (HCV) is a multi-cloud elastic storage service that provides the simplicity of native elastic cloud storage with enterprise-grade capabilities

 This is an all-new native cloud storage service run by HPE Nimble Storage that’s built on HPE Nimble Storage technology delivered 100% as a pay-as-you-go service.
 HPE Cloud Volumes provides a separate cloud service for cloud block storage while you continue to run AWS or Azure for compute with high performance and low latency access.